Mayanksaini1234/BhagavadGita_project/README.md

 - Express.js
 - EJS
 - CSS
--API
+- API

 ### Usage
  Once the server is running, you can make HTTP requests to the provided endpoints to retrieve information about specific chapters of the Bhagavad Gita.

 ### Dependencies
  This project relies on the following dependencies:
--express: Web framework for Node.js.
+- express: Web framework for Node.js.
--ejs: Embedded JavaScript templating.
+- ejs: Embedded JavaScript templating.
--axios: Promise-based HTTP client for Node.js.
+- axios: Promise-based HTTP client for Node.js.
--Bhagavad-gita-api: API for retrieving Bhagavad Gita verses
+- Bhagavad-gita-api: API for retrieving Bhagavad Gita verses

 ### Installation:
 1. Clone the repository: